-Supporting Self-Determining Grassroots Groups With deep knowledge of the centrality Indigenous people, the Indigiqueer Ea
+Supporting Self-Determining Grassroots Groups

 With deep knowledge of the centrality of land for Indigenous people, the Indigiqueer Earth Workers TO (formerly Indigenous Guides) came together in the Dunn Garden in Parkdale to tend the land and nurture relationships with plants and traditional medicines.
-The group stewards the garden as a peaceful and brave space for Two Spirit/Indigiqueer folks and others to enhance well-being, access to food, and participate in traditional teachings.
+The group stewards the garden as a peaceful and brave space for Two Spirit/Indigigueer folks and others to enhance well-being, access to food, and participate in traditional teachings.
 It also collaborates in other earth working and cultural activities across Toronto, such as ceremonies, land care, harvesting, and traditional controlled burnings on the land to replenish it.